maubanel/UE5-Blueprints/orbiting-actors-iii/README.md

 ##### `Step 5.`\|`ITB`| :small_orange_diamond:

 Before we try it in game, I just realized I made an error.
 The vector is in local space to the cube.
 What I need to do is to get this into world coordinates.
 I do this by adding my current location to this vector.
-Add a **Get Actor Location** node and an **Vector + Vector** node adding the output of the **Return Vector Around Axis** node.
-Then send the output of the **Addition** node to the **New Location** in the **Set Actor Location** node:
+Add a **Get Actor Location** node and an **Addition** node adding the output of the **Return Vector Around Axis** node.
+Then send the output of the **Addition** node to the **New Location** in the **Set Actor Location** node.

 ![put rotation in world coordinates](images/PutItInWorldCoordsRm15.png)